flutils/frontline-registry-cleaner/README.md

 We procured the code from a company in Ukraine and promoted it through the Internet.
 It has a proprietary engine.

-In 2022, we revamped the GUI and some of the backend scanning functionality to bring the product up to modern standards.
+In 2022, we revamped the GUI and some of the backend scanning functionality to bring it up to modern standards.
 We intend to continue to add to this functionality to embrace cloud endpoints and various other additions.

 ---

 #### ℹ️ How It Works

-The redesigned version now permits "items" to be created.
+The redesigned version permits "items" to be created.

 These are what the tool scans and come in three types - `settings`, `files` and `security`.